 In South Carolina, stoplight or stop sign violations are considered misdemeanors.
 As a penalty, you could be charged with a fine of up to $100, but potential court costs can increase what you actually end up paying.

-Additionally, you’ll see at least four demerit points added to your South Carolina driving record
+Additionally, you’ll see at least four demerit points added to your

-.
-But you have the chance to reduce your points if you take a defensive driving course.
 Keep in mind that if you accumulate 12 or more points in South Carolina’s traffic violation points system, your license could get suspended for periods ranging from three to six months.

-Not only will you get stuck with a misdemeanor charge and court costs, but your insurance premium
+Not only will you get stuck with a misdemeanor charge and court costs, but your

 will surely go up once this violation hits your driving record.
 Insurance companies want to see that you’re a safe driver, and making an illegal right turn on red proves otherwise.
-How to find affordable car insurance in South Carolina

 Understanding and abiding by local traffic laws will ensure your insurance rate stays low.
 But how else can you keep your premium low?
-By downloading the Jerry
+By downloading the

-app, that’s how!
-We keep it simple: just download our trusted super app
+We keep it simple: just download our

 , enter your information, and unlock instant access to quotes from our network of top providers.
 Jerry’s team will take care of all the paperwork, including helping you cancel your old policy.
 With Jerry, users save an average of over $800 a year on car insurance.

 “I recently started looking for insurance.
 With my past ticket, I got rejected from several companies while others charged me extreme prices.
-My friend referred me to Jerry
+My friend referred me to

 and their amazing customer service helped me get the lowest insurance rate.” —Christina H.

-RECOMMENDEDThis app is great, but the customer service is even better!
+This app is great, but the customer service is even better!
 Not to mention convenient!
 My husband and I got the lowest rate (much lower than the rates I was finding online through my own searches), quickly, and pretty much all through text message!
 Thank you so much for a hassle free experience👍